jianer123/plotly.py/doc/unconverted/python/big-data-analytics-with-pandas-and-sqlite.md

 publisher.publish(
-    'sqlite.ipynb', 'python/big-data-analytics-with-pandas-and-sqlite/', 'Big Data Analytics with Pandas and SQLite', 'A primer on out-of-memory analytics of large datasets with Pandas, SQLite, and IPython notebooks.', title='Big Data Workflow with Pandas and SQLite | Plotly', has_thumbnail='false', redirect_from='ipython-notebooks/big-data-analytics-with-pandas-and-sqlite/',
+    'sqlite.ipynb', 'python/big-data-analytics-with-pandas-and-sqlite/', 'Big Data Analytics with Pandas and SQLite', 'A primer on out-of-memory analytics of large datasets with Pandas, SQLite, and IPython notebooks.', self='Big Data Workflow with Pandas and SQLite | Plotly', has_thumbnail='false', redirect_from='ipython-notebooks/big-data-analytics-with-pandas-and-sqlite/',
     language='python', page_type='example_index', display_as='databases', order=4, ipynb= '~notebook_demo/1')
 ```